obs-gh-jaydave/redis-sfdc-and-aws-cur-observe-integration/README.md

 # Redis SFDC-Observe Integration

-A data integration pipeline for sending Salesforce CRM data and AWS Cost and Usage Reports to Observe.io for monitoring and analytics.
+A data integration pipeline for sending Salesforce CRM data and AWS Cost and Usage Reports to Observe for monitoring and analytics.

 ## Overview